MQCybersec/mqcybersec-website/src/content/writeups/picoctf-information.md

 Megapixels                      : 4.1
 ```

-The 'License' header has a value on interest.
+The `License` header has a value of interest.
 It looks like Base64 encoding.
 We can decode this with various tools (CyberChef, Dcode.fr, etc) but I use the `base64` utility on the command line:
 ```bash
 $ echo "cGljb0NURnt0aGVfbTN0YWRhdGFfMXNfbW9kaWZpZWR9" | base64 -d
 picoCTF{the_m3tadata_1s_modified}